Dynamic Network Reconfiguration for Entropy Maximization using Deep Reinforcement Learning: Experiments

 \textit {Watts--Strogatz (WS)}: A model that starts with a ring lattice of nodes with degree $k$.
 Each edge is rewired to a random node with probability $p$, yielding characteristically small shortest path lengths~\cite{watts1998}.
 We use $k=4$ and $p=0.1$.

 \textit{Erd\H{o}s--R\'{e}nyi (ER)}: A random graph model in which the existence of each edge is governed by a uniform probability $p$~\cite{erdos1960}.
 We use $p=0.15$.

 \textbf{Real-world graphs.} We also consider the real-world Unified Host and Network (UHN) dataset~\cite{turcotte2018}, which is a subset of network and host events from an enterprise network.
 We transform this dataset into a graph by identifying the bidirectional links between hosts appearing in these records, obtaining a graph with $n=461$ nodes and $m=790$ edges.
-Further information about this processing can be found in the Appendix.
+Further information about this processing can be found in Appendix~\ref{A:implementation_details}.

-\textbf{Baselines.} We compare the approach against two baselines: \textit{Random}, which acts in the same MDP as the agent but chooses actions uniformly, and \textit{Greedy}, which is a shallow one-step search over all rewirings from a given configuration.
-The latter picks the rewiring that gives the largest improvement in $\mathcal{F}$.
-As this search scales very poorly with graph size and budget, we only evaluate it on graphs of size $30$ that are used to train the DQN as a comparison point for validating the learned strategies.
+\textbf{Baselines.} We compare the entropy maximization method against two baselines: \textit{Random}, which acts in the same MDP as the agent but chooses actions uniformly, and \textit{Greedy}, which is a shallow one-step search over all rewirings from a given configuration.
+The latter selects the rewiring that provides the largest improvement in $\mathcal{F}$.
+Besides Random and Greedy, we compare our intrusion defense method to a third baseline named \textit{MinConnectivity}.
+This baseline is a modification of the greedy heuristic introduced by~\cite{Ghosh2006} and aims to decrease the algebraic connectivity of a graph based on the Fiedler vector~\cite{Fiedler1973} $v$.
+It performs the rewiring by removing the existing edge $(i, j)$ with the largest contribution $(v_i - v_j)^2$ to the algebraic connectivity, and adding the edge $(j, k)$ with the smallest $(v_j - v_k)^2$.
+The motivation behind this baseline is that decreasing the connectivity of the graph would impede / slow down the navigation task of the intruder.